LLNL/magpie/doc/README.hostname-map.md

 Generally speaking, Magpie assumes that the:

-A) the nodenames output from the scheduler/resource manager after a job is allocated (e.g. foo[0-4]) are the addresses/hostnames that should be configured into Hadoop, Spark, etc.
+1) the nodenames output from the scheduler/resource manager after a job is allocated (e.g. foo[0-4]) are the addresses/hostnames that should be configured into Hadoop, Spark, etc.

-B) the output of the 'hostname' command also maps to the nodenames output from the scheduler/resource manager.
+2) the output of the 'hostname' command also maps to the nodenames output from the scheduler/resource manager.

 However, there are circumstances where this is not the case.